mjrich/tan-fits/readme.md

 # InterMedia Financial Inclusion Tracker Survey - Tanzania Web Map

+Click [here](http://mjrich.github.com/tan-fits) to see live version of map.

 Built using templates from [MapBox](http://www.mapbox.com).
 Maps have a layer switcher as well as interactivity that pull in the following data

 ``